By Andrew Purkis, DSC Trustee

 His response arrived in my own letterbox.
 His defence was:

-• The vicarage was his home and it was his human right to express his political views in the windows of his home;
+- The vicarage was his home and it was his human right to express his political views in the windows of his home;

-• He had discussed it with his Churchwardens (two senior Trustees) who did not object, and he didn’t think it damaged his ministry
+- He had discussed it with his Churchwardens (two senior Trustees) who did not object, and he didn’t think it damaged his ministry

-• The Archdeacon’s house had Labour Party election posters in its windows!!
+- The Archdeacon’s house had Labour Party election posters in its windows!!

-In those days, churches were still exempt charities, at arm’s length from the Charity Commission, and its interesting to speculate what view the Commission would take of such a case now that churches are now directly regulated by the Commission.
+In those days, churches were still exempt charities, at arm’s length from the Charity Commission, and it’s interesting to speculate what view the Commission would take of such a case now that churches are now directly regulated by the Commission.
 I personally remain a hardliner: I think it’s wrong for what is clearly a charity’s property, used not just as a private dwelling, to be used to advertise for a particular political party.

 The reality of self-censorship in the social media age